 And because if I am seeing someone and things are going well, I know what her reaction will be: "You think he's the One?
 You think you're going to get married?"

 It is this blind, puzzling, doggedly hopeful romanticism that leads her to such crazed disappointment when guys fuck her over, as they invariably do.
-And I'm not about to get tips from a woman who gets through breakups by reading books like I Am Vagina; Hear Me Roar.
+And I'm not about to get tips from a woman who gets through breakups by reading books like I Hate You; Don't Leave Me.

 It took me several months to figure out who it was that Beverly reminded me of.
 When I did, I couldn't believe that it had taken me so long.